 The work of others as well as our own published and preliminary data suggest a tight integration of song and pheromones during courtship in females.
 However, how song and pheromones are combined at the neuronal and behavioral level is poorly understood.
 First, connectomics data suggest that many neurons that control social behaviors in flies are multimodal.
 Male and female courtship behavior in Drosophila melanogaster is regulated by two transcription factors, fruitless (fru) and doublesex (dsx).
 We have shown that many dsx neurons respond to song in the female 25, and our preliminary results show that auditory responses are also widespread in fru neurons (Fig. 3).
-Additional preliminary evidence from connectomic data shows that many dsx and dru neurons are at most two synapses away from song and pheromone sensing areas (see also 26,27).
+Additional preliminary evidence from connectomic data shows that many dsx and dru neurons are at most two synapses away from song- and pheromone-sensing areas (see also 26,27).
 This implies that multimodal processing during courtship is pervasive in flies, but the functional significance of multimodal progressing in most of these neurons is not tested.
 Second, the multimodality of courtship is further supported by neuronal data showing that responses to song are facilitated by pheromones.
 We recently showed that pC2l and pC1 neurons detect pulse song and drive behavioral responses to song 15,25).
 The vpoDNs are postsynaptic to both cell types and directly control female receptivity to courtship 28,29.
-Interestingly, responses to song in the vpoDNs are facilitated by additional inputs from non-auditory pC1 or pC2 neurons, that encode mating state 29 and possibly also olfactory cues 30.
+Interestingly, responses to song in the vpoDNs are facilitated by additional inputs from non-auditory pC1 or pC2 neurons, which encode mating state 29 and possibly also olfactory cues 30.
 This is consistent with our own preliminary data showing facilitated responses to song in pC1/2 in the presence of male pheromones.
 Again, the specific effect and source of this olfactory information is unknown.
 Lastly, pheromones likely increase memory for social cues in flies.
-The pC1 neurons respond to social cues in both sexes and drive persistent social behaviors by activating a recurrent neural network (Hoopfer, 15.
-In the male, the integration time of this network is increased by the pheromone detecting pCd neurons 31.
+The pC1 neurons respond to social cues in both sexes and drive persistent social behaviors by activating a recurrent neural network 15.
+In the male, the integration time of this network is increased by the pheromone-detecting pCd neurons 31.
 In the female, pC1 neurons respond to song, and the pCd neurons to the male pheromone cVA 30 (Fig. 3C).
-We therefore hypothesize that they play a similar role as in males: To increase the “memory” for song in the presence of pheromones from a nearby male.
+We therefore hypothesize that they play a similar role as in males: to increase the “memory” for song in the presence of pheromones from a nearby male.
 This is consistent with our own published results: Females integrate song over minutes in the presence of the male but not when alone 25,32, and brief optogenetic pC1 activation in females drives persistent social behaviors and brain activity for minutes 15.

-Thus, there is ample evidence that male acoustic and olfactory cues interact at the neuronal and behavioral level during courtship in females (Fig. 1A).
-However, the specific behavioral effects of acousto-olfactory stimuli as well as the circuits that combine and accumulate acoustic and olfactory cues are not understood.
+Thus, there is ample evidence that male acoustic and olfactory cues interact at the neuronal and behavioral level in females during courtship (Fig. 1A).
+However, the specific behavioral effects of acousto-olfactory stimuli, as well as the circuits that combine and accumulate acoustic and olfactory cues, are not understood.

 2. Objectives and merits of the proposed research